-Further to the approval of the nationality bill, Iranian women married to non-Iranian men may request Iranian citizenship for their children under age 18.
+Following the 2019 nationality law amendment, Iranian women married to non-Iranian men may request Iranian citizenship for their children under age 18.
 A child who has already turned 18 can submit the request for Iranian citizenship directly.

-This law will certainly improve the lives of thousands of children, including those with Iranian mothers married to undocumented foreign nationals and is marking a major step towards reducing statelessness in Iran and around the world.
+This law is contributing to improving the lives of thousands of children and is marking a major step towards reducing statelessness in Iran.

 The 1954 Convention provides the definition of a “stateless person” and the foundation of the international legal framework to address statelessness.